Healing with the Hands

 CVTP Certification

-Students who complete the Certified Veterinary Tui-na (Chinese Medical Manipulation) course are eligible for the Certified Veterinary Tui-na Practitioner certification, endorsed by the Chi Institute of Chinese Medicine.
+Students who complete the Certified Veterinary Tui-na (Chinese Medical Manipulation) course are eligible for the Certified Veterinary Tui-na Practitioner certification, endorsed by Chi University.
 The CVTP certification requirements are as follows:

 Be a veterinarian